 case, he first raised himself to the level of higher (silent) mind, and

 waited for the force of that level to descend into him, saturating his

 nerves and mind, and even reaching down to the very physical body.

-Beyond higher mind, the first level of spiritualized mind, lies the
+Beyond higher mind, the first level of spiritualized mind,

 realm experienced by the rishi where one is endowed with vision and